-Similar to thymomas, patients with completely resected thymic carcinomas have longer survival than those who are either incompletely resected or are unresectable.
-78,80,161 Patients who have an R0 resection have a 5-year survival of about 60%.
-10 Thus, management depends on the extent of resection.
+Similar to thymomas, patients with completely resected thymic carcinomas have longer survival than those who are either incompletely resected or are unresectable.78,80,161 Patients who have an R0 resection have a 5-year survival of about 60%.
+Thus, management depends on the extent of resection.
 Patients with thymic carcinoma have higher risks of recurrent disease; therefore, postoperative radiation is recommended to maximize local control.
-10 After resection of thymic carcinomas, postoperative management includes RT with (or without) chemotherapy, depending on the completeness of resection (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-10,78,79,101,121,162,163 A study suggests that adjuvant therapy may not be necessary for early-stage thymic carcinomas.
-164 For unresectable or metastatic thymic carcinomas, chemotherapy with (or without) RT is recommended (see Principles of Chemotherapy for Thymic Malignancies and Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).140
+After resection of thymic carcinomas, postoperative management includes RT with (or without) chemotherapy, depending on the completeness of resection (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).10,78,79,101,121,162,163 A study suggests that adjuvant therapy may not be necessary for early-stage thymic carcinomas.
+For unresectable or metastatic thymic carcinomas, chemotherapy with (or without) RT is recommended (see Principles of Chemotherapy for Thymic Malignancies and Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).

 A definitive dose of 60 to 70 Gy is recommended for patients with unresectable thymic carcinomas.
-For adjuvant treatment, a dose of 45 to 50 Gy is recommended for clear or close margins; a dose of 54 Gy is recommended for microscopically positive resection margins (see Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-101,102,111 However, a total dose of 60 Gy or more (1.8-2 Gy/fraction per day) is recommended for patients with gross residual disease after surgery.
-In patients with thymic carcinomas who have capsular invasion after an R0 resection, postoperative RT can be considered (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-Adjuvant therapy is not recommended for completely resected (R0) stage I thymic carcinomas.
+For adjuvant treatment, a dose of 45 to 50 Gy is recommended for clear or close margins; a dose of 54 Gy is recommended for microscopically positive resection margins (see Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).101,102,111 However, a total dose of 60 Gy or more (1.8-2 Gy/fraction per day) is recommended for patients with gross residual disease after surgery.
+In patients with thymic carcinomas who have capsular invasion after an R0 resection, postoperative RT can be considered (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic

-Unfortunately, thymic carcinomas respond poorly to chemotherapy; carboplatin/paclitaxel is recommended, because it has the highest response rate in patients with thymic carcinomas in clinical trials.
-137,142,165-174 Data suggest that the cisplatin/doxorubicin/vincristine/cyclophosphamide (ADOC) regimen is also effective, but it is more toxic than carboplatin/paclitaxel.
-172 Induction chemotherapy is recommended followed by an evaluation for surgery for locally advanced disease; postoperative RT can be considered after surgical resection of the primary tumor and isolated metastases (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-10 Patients with unresectable disease can then receive RT with [or without] chemotherapy.
+National Comprehensive NCCN Guidelines Version 1.2019 Cancer Network® Thymomas and Thymic Carcinomas cisplatin/doxorubicin/vincristine/ cyclophosphamide (ADOC) regimen is also effective, but it is more toxic than carboplatin/paclitaxel.
+Induction chemotherapy is recommended followed by an evaluation for surgery for locally advanced disease; postoperative RT can be considered after surgical resection of the primary tumor and isolated metastases (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
+Patients with unresectable disease can then receive RT with [or without] chemotherapy.
 For those with solitary metastasis or ipsilateral pleural metastases, options include induction chemotherapy or surgery.